user4223/ticket-decoder/README.md

 For more details see here: [README](./source/python/README.md)

 Prefer using the official module, but when you want to build the module locally, the following steps should work:
 ```
 uv build

-pip install ../ticket-decoder/dist/ticket_decoder*.whl
+uv pip install dist/ticket_decoder*.whl
+uv run python
+...
 ```

-When the module has been built successfully, a minimal Python script as shown below should work.
+When the module has been built und installed successfully, it should be possible to execute the following minimal Python script:
 ```
 from ticket_decoder import DecoderFacade